1ncontinentia/Incon-Undercover/README.md

 Suspicious / weird behaviours will vary according to:
 * Whether the unit is disguised as the enemy
 * Whether the unit is in a vehicle or on foot
+* Whether the vehicle is open or closed
+* Whether the unit has his weapon raised or lowered (if incognito)
 * What time of day and weather it is (dark / moonlit / overcast / fog at night, fog / rain during the day)
 * Whether the unit has been compromised before
+* Whether the unit looks like the group he is pretending to be

 #### Appropriate behaviour: a guide for new spies
 This is a short primer for the kinds of things to bear in mind while going undercover.
 It is by no means conclusive.